 13 Fascinating Facts About Mourning Doves

 Mournings doves are beloved in backyards across America.
-Learn fascinating facts you should know about these beautiful doves.
+Learn interesting facts you should know about the beautiful mourning dove.

 Courtesy Teresa Taylor

 I already knew that mourning doves will sometimes hang around our cold, snowy Northeast winters rather than migrate, if there is food—that is, if we keep our bird feeders stocked.
 My thoughts turned to this as I watched from the window as a pair of them scooped up some spillage off the ground below one of our backyard feeders.
 They’re still here, and I resolved to to keep the feeders full and help them stay around.
 I find their cooing sound comforting.
-Here are some interesting facts about mourning doves, which may enhance your appreciation of them, too.
+Here are some interesting facts about the mourning dove, which may enhance your appreciation of this bird, too.

 What Do Mourning Doves Eat?